officialalkenes/officialalkenes/README.md

 ___

+### 🌱 I’m part of the current SOFTWARE ENGINEERING graduating team with ALX

 I am a software Developer with 1 year working experience on:

 - Web Applications (Mostly Backend)
 - Web Scraping Data
 - Data Analysis

+#### ⚡ Fun facts:
+- I am labelled know it all for reading and learning too much 😄
+- I am a die hard fan of murder mystery and poetry 😄
+-

 ___